 Employers are required to know that nobody is indispensable.

 Sooner or later, everybody must go.
-Economics, better opportunities and the very mortality of humans ensure that we do not attach too much sentimentality to individuals—no matter how much value they add.
+Economics, better opportunities and the very mortality of humans ensure that we do not attach too much sentimentality to individuals — no matter how much value they add.

 If they did, there would not be a need to sacrifice possible votes just so they could appease the egos of a few individuals whom everyone sees to be embarrassing the party.

 By advancing individuals at the expense of the party and what it represents we have effectively venerated the fruit and treated the tree as irrelevant.
+We have shown even less regard for the soil the tree feeds on.

 I am sure that there is something about, say, Julius Malema or Butana Komphela that makes them leaders within the ANC and its subsidiaries.

 But it will be foolhardy for the powers that be to pretend they don’t also hurt the image the party would like to create of itself.
-Even worse, that the ill-considered blabberings of those such as Maggie Sotyu—who told a gathered media that public participation was a mere formality because the Scorpions were dead in the water—do this proud institution a disservice.
+Even worse, that the ill-considered blabberings of those such as Maggie Sotyu — who told a gathered media that public participation was a mere formality because the Scorpions were dead in the water — do this proud institution a disservice.
 It is no great wonder every other charlatan fancies his chances, given the prospect of taking a slice of the economic power that comes with being close to the political power the party wields.

 It does not matter that Malema, Komphela or Sotyu are nice people in real life; public perception must count for something at some point.
 It is a democracy, after all.